 Besides that, the tool will also give the details of the average cost per direct mail.
 This way, if you have full knowledge of your audience, assuming your audience research is done, targeting your ideal customers can be super-easy.

 Technically, you cannot track your direct mails directly to determine your ROI, response rate, and engaging rate.
 But assuming there’s no other way to track your direct entirely wrong.
 You can create unique landing pages, personalized URLs, and buy call tracking services to determine which of your campaigns is bringing results.

 Besides that, you can also mention QR codes, coupons, and other general offers.
 And counting the number of people responding to those offers will be your response rate.

 For better engagement, you can personalize all of your mailpieces.
 When your prospects receive a hand-written message, a letter with their names’ initials on it, or direct mails with relevant offers, they’re more likely to open and engage with that mailpiece.
 Besides that, if your content is right, you can also enhance your response rate.

 Apart from being personalized, tangible direct mails are more likely to impact your customers and prospects.
 And if you’re willing to close an important deal and hence, you’ve to launch a concise, direct mail campaign, then you can try different types of material in your mailpieces, for example, plastic, metal, and wooden.

 Boost Your Brand Awareness

-Most businesses use direct mails, especially postcards and brochures, to increase your brand awareness.
+Most businesses use direct mails, especially postcards and brochures, to increase their brand awareness.
 For example, if you’ve recently opened a store or a restaurant, you can send postcards to the locals with different codes to redeem or coupons.
-This way, more people will visit your place, and then you can use word of mouth marketing to increase your customer base.
+This way, more people will visit your place, and then you can use word-of-mouth marketing to increase your customer base.

 Why May You Choose to Opt-Out of Direct Mail Marketing?